Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 101 - This number indicates the level of the class

-A - This refers to the course type.
-"A" means the session is "Assisted", meaning there is a corequisite lab required.
+A - This refers to the course type type and location.
+"A" means the session is "Assisted" by a required corequisite course.
+Course types may include:

-C - Course location is listed before the section number
+C - Course location is listed before the section number.
+Course location codes include:

 • C Twin Falls Campus